Sophietje/Verification-Tool-Overview/Tools/Synthesiser/RealSyn.md

 #### Related tools (tools mentioned or compared to in the paper):
 Other controller synthesis algorithms: [[CoSyMa]], [[Pessoa]], [[LTLMop]], [[Tulip]], [[SCOTS]]

+#### Meta
+:: Synthesis
+:: PV4 :: synthesises a set of controllers that meet the reach-avoid specification